yoember/yoember.github.io/index.md

 Open your new empty app in your browser: <a href="http://localhost:4200" target="_blank">http://localhost:4200</a>

 You should see a "Welcome to Ember" message on your website.
 Well Done!
 You have your first Ember.js application. :)

 You can open Ember Inspector in your Browser.
 Hope you've already installed it.
 Ember Inspector exists in Chrome and in Firefox as an extension.
 After installation you should have a new tab in your developer console in your browser.
 Check it out, look around.
 [More details about Ember Inspector here](https://guides.emberjs.com/v2.3.0/ember-inspector/installation/).

-### Turn on a couple of debugging option
+### Turn on a couple of debugging options

-If you would like to see more in your browser's console, what Ember.js is doing under the hood, you can turn on a couple of debugging option in your configuration file.
+If you would like to see more information in your browser's console about what Ember.js is doing under the hood, you can turn on a couple of debugging options in your configuration file.

 You can find a list of debugging options in `./config/environment.js` file.
 Remove the comment sign as follow: